mikrono/tModLoaderWiki_kr_ko/tModLoader-guide-for-players.md

 ## I have too little memory to run multiple mods!
 Terraria and tModLoader are 32-bit applications.
 In short, this means they are only capable of utilizing up to ~4 GiB of RAM.
 With a lot of mods, you may run out of memory.
 The solution is using less mods, unfortunately.
 Alternatively, you can try using the unofficial 64-bit variant of tModLoader.

+## I use macOS Catalina.
+What do I do?
+If you experience any problems, try using the 64-bit variant of tModLoader.